 CMS Announces Additional Special Enrollment Periods to help Individuals Impacted by Hurricanes in Puerto Rico and the U.S. Virgin Islands

 Agency provides extended special enrollment periods for 2018 Medicare and Exchange coverage

 MNsure ends open enrollment with record number of signups

 116,358 Minnesotans enrolled in private health plans through MNsure for 2018 health coverage

 ST. PAUL, Minn.—Today MNsure announced that a record number of Minnesotans in the individual market signed up for health coverage through MNsure during open enrollment, breaking the previous year’s record of 114,810.
 Despite an open enrollment period three weeks shorter than 2017 and significant challenges stemming from the federal level, MNsure enrolled more Minnesotans than ever.
 Thirty percent of MNsure enrollees were new this year.

-I've been operating ACASignups.net for over 4 years now.
+I've been operating ACASignups.net for nearly 4 1/2 years.
 It started out as a nerdy hobby thing in my spare time, but quickly overtook my life.
 I always planned to shut it down after the first Open Enrollment Period ended back in April 2014...and then in March 2015...and again in 2016.
 Year after year, people clamored for me to keep it going one more year.

 Connect for Health Colorado® Reports Plan Selection Totals for 2018 in Line with Target and Nearly Matching Longer 2017 Enrollment Period